-Other economic indicators used to measure the health of the U.S. economy, including the unemployment rate and consumer confidence, have continued to improve.
-The unemployment rate was 3.6% in March 2022, which was near the record low of 3.5% in February 2020, as compared to 6.0% in March 2021.
-Consumer confidence, which has remained volatile since the outbreak of COVID-19, was relatively high as of March 2022, supported by strong employment growth despite geopolitical uncertainties and concerns over inflation.
+Other economic indicators used to measure the health of the U.S. economy, including the unemployment rate, have remained strong.
+The unemployment rate was 3.6% in June 2022, which was near the record low of 3.5% in February 2020, as compared to 5.9% in June 2021.

 Because commercial real estate transactions tend to be generally driven by supply and demand for commercial space and occupancy rates in a particular area rather than by interest rate fluctuations, we believe that our commercial real estate title insurance business is less dependent on the industry cycles discussed above than our residential real estate title business.
 Commercial real estate transaction volume is also often linked to the availability of financing.
 Factors including U.S. tax reform and a shift in U.S. monetary policy have had, or are expected to have, varying effects on availability of financing in the U.S. Lower corporate and individual tax rates and corporate tax-deductibility of capital expenditures have provided increased capacity and incentive for investments in commercial real estate.
-In 2022 and 2021, we experienced strong demand in commercial real estate markets and therefore experienced relatively high volumes and fee-per-file in our commercial business when compared to historical results.
-In the first quarter of 2022 our average fee per file was \$13,248, a first quarter all-time high, as compared to \$11,290 in the corresponding period in 2021.
+In 2021 and the first half of 2022, we experienced strong demand in commercial real estate markets and therefore experienced relatively high volumes and fee-per-file in our commercial business when compared to historical results.